bicarbonate/fedora_sop/PackageReviewSOP.rst

 Server(s)
 	sundries01.phx2.fedoraproject.org
 Purpose
-	To explain the overall function of this page, where and how it get's it's information.
+	To explain the overall function of this page, where, and how it gets its information.

 Introduction
 ============